ceanwang/hfcFrame3DD/README.md

 * FreeCAD v0.19.x

 ## Installation
-This workbench is develped on Windows.
+This workbench is developed on Windows 10.

 Note: Frame3DD excutable file must be located at FreeCad's `bin/` folder.
-It is named `Frame3DD.exe` under Window 10.
+Under Window 10, it is named `Frame3DD.exe` .
+Under Linux. it is named 'Frame3DD' .

+Download as hFrame3DD.zip and unzip it under FreeCad's `Mod/` folder.
+The result is a new 'Mod/hFrame3DD' folder with all the codes.

 ## Discussion
 Feedback, discussion, and any participation can be done through the [dedicated FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=18&t=45026)